mo-sangha/book/chapters/3.typ

 The key point here is that insubstantiality/emptiness is revealed, conditioned self with all its patterns is liberated in its own place, like a piece of ice melting back into a lake.
-The 8 consciousnesses and 5 elements turn to five non-referential aspects of pure mind, known as the 5 wisdoms.
+The eight consciousnesses and five elements turn to five non-referential aspects of pure mind, known as the five wisdoms.

 #quote(block: true, attribution: [_Naturally Arising Awareness_ @treasure-trove])[ // p.119
   In atiyoga, great perfection,\